Oelwein, Iowa: Education

-Sacred Heart School of the Roman Catholic Archdiocese of Dubuque is in Oelwein.
+Sacred Heart School of the Roman Catholic Archdiocese of Dubuque was formerly located in Oelwein.
 The school was established in 1904 in its own building.
-By 2019 it sustained a decline in income and in the number of students and established a GoFundMe to stave off closure. it has about 165 students.
+By 2019, it sustained a decline in income and in the number of students and established a GoFundMe to stave off closure.
+Due to this decline in enrollment, the school closed in 2020.

 In addition, Oelwein is also home to the Regional Academy for Math and Science (RAMS).
 RAMS is an educational facility that strengthens area high schools and serves college and adult learners through courses offered by Northeast Iowa Community College (NICC).
-RAMS provides a challenging curriculum for high school and college students and serves as a summer regional center for gifted and talented programs.
+RAMS provides a curriculum for high school and college students and serves as a summer regional center for gifted and talented programs.
 RAMS also partners with the regent universities to offer summer coursework for teachers.